What your cohort report will look like.

 Five tests.
 Three time points.
 One clear picture.

 The same five assessments administered at baseline, week 6, and week 12.
-Using published geriatric protocols, not proprietary scoring.
+Your report fills in the cohort averages and per-resident changes — using published geriatric protocols, not proprietary scoring.

 The summary view